 The traditional method of taking blood pressure requires one person to check your pressure using an inflatable arm cuff above the elbow, a stethoscope and a monitor with a mercury scale called a sphygmomanometer.
 Today, many people measure their own blood pressure at home with equipment purchased at drugstores, medical supply houses or discount stores.
 Both electronic and manual devices are available.
 Electronic devices are much easier to use and also more expensive.
 Devices equipped with an arm cuff are more accurate than devices that measure blood pressure in the finger.

-In the last two decades, the number of people who are aware they have high blood pressure, are getting it treated and have it under control has significantly increased.
-The improvement is due to extensive education of the public and health care providers.
-Recently, the diagnosis "pre-hypertension" has been applied to people who have systolic blood pressures from 120 to 139, or diastolic pressures from 80 to 89.
+To help identify people at risk of hypertension, there is a new category called "pre-hypertension."
+It's defined as systolic blood pressures from 120 to 139, or diastolic pressures from 80 to 89.
 Identifying pre-hypertension as a risk factor for the development of hypertension allows these people to monitor their blood pressure more closely and to modify their lifestyle so they may delay their need for medications.
-While more people who have hypertension know about it, the number of those who have it under control is not as great as it should be.

 Many people can lower blood pressure with lifestyle changes only, such as controlling weight and increasing physical activity, and may not need medication.
 Reducing salt in the diet and decreasing alcohol consumption also can help bring blood pressure down.
 The most important thing is to know your blood pressure and, when it's too high, be willing to do something about it.